 The following requirements need to be met before any dog is accepted:

-Jax Dog Drop Bellevue Monday, Wednesday, Friday and Saturday 10am to 2pm Call for appointment
+Jax Dog Drop Bellevue Monday - Saturday 9am to 3pm Call for appointment

-Jax Dog Drop Redmond Monday to Saturday 9am to 3pm No appointment needed
+Jax Dog Drop Redmond Monday - Saturday 9am to 3pm Call for appointment

 Sunday - No Tests